OfficialGlitch/PennyPlanner/README.md

 By: Ahmed Ali

 ### 🔎 Project Scope
-Our Finance Tracking application aims to create a user-friendly digital platform enabling individuals to monitor and manage personal finances, including savings, expenses and budgeting manually.
+This Finance Tracking application aims to create a user-friendly digital platform enabling individuals to monitor and manage personal finances, including savings, expenses and budgeting manually.

 ### Project include:
 - UML.pdf